28 Vitamin A Foods That Will Boost Your Health

 Which fruits are rich in vitamin A?

-Fruits contain vitamin A in the form of carotenoids, which are actually yellow, orange, and red pigments.
-Therefore, fruits in these colors are high in vitamin A. The list includes apricots (fresh and dried), passion fruit, red or pink grapefruit, mangoes, tangerines, and nectarines.
+Fruits contain vitamin A in the form of carotenoids—yellow, orange, and red pigments.
+Therefore, fruits in these colors are often considered vitamin A fruits.
+The list includes apricots (fresh and dried), passion fruit, red or pink grapefruit, mangoes, tangerines, and nectarines.

 High doses of this vitamin may cause adverse side effects, such as nausea, vomiting, irritability, fatigue, headaches, and many more.
 It can even lead to coma or death.
-If your diet is varied and well-balanced, you probably take sufficient amounts of vitamin A and there is no need to take any supplements.
-Whatever the case, always consult your doctor prior to using any nutritional supplements.
+That said, if your diet is varied and well-balanced, you probably get sufficient amounts of vitamin A.

 Vitamin A can be found in a variety of foods of both animal and plant origin.
-Meat, especially liver, fish, dairy products, and eggs are all high in this vitamin.
-Other vitamin A foods are green, leafy vegetables, such as kale; orange vegetables, such as carrots; and orange fruits, like apricots and mangos.
+Notably, meat, dairy products, and eggs are high in this vitamin.
+Other vitamin A foods are green, leafy vegetables, orange vegetables, and orange fruits.